According to invespcro.com, recent studies and research made in 2020 indicate that the average eCommerce site conversion rate has reached 2.86%.

 - At the top of the funnel is the awareness stage.

 - In the middle of the funnel is the consideration stage.

 - At the bottom of the funnel is the conversion stage.

 - And finally, underneath that is the retention stage, where remarketing strategies play a huge role in maintaining a connection between the brand and the existing customer.

-The important thing to note here is that if you want to optimize your online marketing strategies and campaigns you need to understand and map the consumer’s journey towards making the decision to buy your business offering.
+The important thing to note here is that if you want to optimize your online marketing strategies and campaigns, you need to understand and map the consumer’s journey towards deciding to buy your business offering.

 The ecommerce sales funnel can be broken down into five key stages

 - Consumers in the awareness stage are just becoming aware of your brand.
 They are getting to know your brand via paid traffic, organic search, referrals, social media, and other popular marketing strategies.